When does IV identification not restrict outcomes?: Outcome-nonrestrictive identification with discrete instruments

-This section now specializes to settings in which the instruments $Z_i$ are discrete and take only a finite number of values $\mathcal{Z}$.
-This simplification provides a geometric interpretation of outcome-agnostic identification, and allows us to establish a second key result: that binary combinations are also \textit{necessary} for outcome-agnostic identification to occur.
+The remainder of this paper now specializes to settings in which the instruments $Z_i$ are discrete and take only a finite number of values $\mathcal{Z}$.
+This simplification allows us to establish that binary combinations are also \textit{necessary} for outcome-nonrestrictive identification to occur.
+Combining with Theorem \ref{thm:suff} and Proposition \ref{prop:ifTEthenmeans}, this provides a full characterization of outcome-nonrestrictive identification which yields a simple geometric interpretation.\\